jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28d.md

 One enters half of it in the verse of the poem and thus comes to a stop at eight.
 Thus, h is set down, and a mark is put upon it.

 One makes the ninth cycle.
-Its number is thirteen.
+Its number is 13.
 The remainder is one.

-One goes up one on the side of eight.
+One goes up one on the side of 8.
 Here the operation does not follow the same procedure as in the sixth cycle, because the number should be many times larger.

 Also, the (cycle) belongs to the second growth and is the beginning of the third third of the quadruple (arrangement) of the signs of the zodiac and the end of the third fourth of the triple (arrangement).